 The young man moved the cart out of the way, securing it so it wouldn’t roll away again.
 Then he opened the car door for the now beaming elderly lady.
 I saw her fish through her purse again.
 When she tried to offer the boy cash, he waved it away and helped her into her car.

 The entire exchange took about three minutes, but as I watched the boy return the lady’s cart to the nearby cart corral, I reflected on what I'd just witnessed.
-The young man walked into the Safeway as though nothing important had just happened, leaving me to reflect on this simple, yet profound act of kindness.
+The young man walked into the Safeway as though nothing important had just happened, leaving me to reflect on this simple yet profound act of kindness.

 I don’t know who you are, Young Man Dressed in Shorts in 40 Degree Weather, but I see you.
 It's true, not all heroes wear capes.
 Some wear shorts when it's freezing outside.
 But I guarantee, you're a hero to one sweet lady.